 - Read the guidance from the Electoral Commission about the processes and forms to fill out to put yourself forward for election.
 To become nominated as a candidate at a local government election in England, you need to submit a completed set of nomination papers to the place fixed by the Returning Officer by 4pm on the 19th working day before the poll.

-- Contact the Democratic Services team at your council to get the necessary paperwork, find out the deadlines, and see what help they can give to submit your papers.
+- Contact the Electoral Services team at your council to get the necessary paperwork, find out the deadlines, and see what help they can give to submit your papers.
 Find your local council.

 - You will need to get 10 people (in the ward where you wish to stand) to sign your nomination papers.